andyhorn/flutter_resizable_container/README.md

 * `ResizableContainer`s are fully nestable
 * Customize the size/thickness, indentation, and color of the dividers between children
 * Respond to user interactions with `onHoverEnter` and `onHoverExit` callbacks on dividers
-* Programmatically set the ratios of the children
+* Programmatically set the ratios of the resizable children through a `ResizableController`
+* Respond to changes in the sizes of the resizable children by listening to the `ResizableController`

 ## Getting started